• Skip to main content

 Using an Electric Smoker

-The Beef Brisket may be a monster is a cut of meat, but its actually quite easy to smoke, especially in a Masterbuilt Electric Smoker!
+The Beef Brisket may be a monster cut of meat, but it's actually quite easy to smoke, especially in a Masterbuilt Electric Smoker!

-We have previously covered how to season, start, and clean a Masterbuilt electric smoker.
+We have previously covered how to season, how to start, and how to clean a Masterbuilt electric smoker.

 We've covered how to load them with wood chips, use the vents properly, make a smoker stand for them, and even how to use them in the rain!